puravimohta15/GoGit-4.0/CONTRIBUTORS/IIITA/2/Tamanna/info.md

 Hello, this is Tamanna Kapoor, a student with an interest in web development, open source contributions, and competitive programming.
 I'm focused on learning new technologies ,improving my coding skils, and collaborating on impactful projects.

 ## Academic Details
-- **College Name**: Indian Institue of Information Technology, Allahabad
+- **College Name**: Indian Institue of Information Technology, Allahabad.
 - **Current Year of UG Course**: 2nd Year

 ## Question and Answer Section